AlbishriAbdullah/ROS-Installation/README.md

 # ROS-Installation

-This repository for the first task in AI track which is about installation of ROS noetic and ROS2 foxy.
+This repository for the first task in AI track which is about installation of ROS noetic and ROS2 foxy..

 Task Requirements: